Walkman A Series: A810 and A910

 Announced August 2007, the NW-810 hardware wise is the same as NW-A800 but introduces some substantial changes in its media manager software for the international market.
 The player was the first flagship to eliminate the need of Sony's proprietary SonicStage program, introducing a drag and drop feature to transfer media instead as well as native Windows Media Player support.
 It also no longer supports Sony's ATRAC format.
 Sony called the A810 as being built on an "open platform" and promoted it.
 It was also the first video-enabled Walkman in the U.S. market.

 The NW-A919 is a 16GB video Walkman with a digital 1seg TV tuner and recorder allowing the recording of 16 hours of live broadcasts.
 The player has a touch screen, measures 47.2mm×86.0mm×12.3mm and was available in black or silver.
 It was released in Japan in November 2007.
 Tech press in the west nicknamed it TV Walkman.

 A820 and A720

 In March 2008, Sony debuted A820 and A720 series.
 The A820 was the first Walkman equipped with a Bluetooth module which can be used to connect wireless headphones - the A720 lacks Bluetooth.
 The upgraded A820 and A720 had a 2.4" LCD display and a selection of memory from 4 gigabytes to 16 gigabyte.
 This also includes the popular 8 GB version.
 In some regions the package will contain a pair of Sony In-Ear Earbuds with sound-reduction technology.
 The EX85 series earbuds are included in the US retail package.
-It will not include an FM radio, additional memory storage, or a voice recorder.
+It did not include an FM radio, additional memory storage, or a voice recorder.